JagadishVaranasi/Ang-CI-Heroku/README.md

 ## Integration instructions

+### Setup

-Create a *remote repository* for this project on the service of your choice.
+* Create a *remote repository* for this project.
+Eg: `https://github.com/<my-org>/my-proj.git`

+* For CI (automated tests) login to your CircleCI and follow and configure to build the newly created repository.

+* For CD (deployment), login to your heroku account.
+Create a new application of node type.

+* Configure heroku to pull code from GitHub repo : `https://github.com/<my-org>/my-proj.git`

+#### Enable automatic deployment

+Under automatic enable the option - [X] Wait for CI to pass before deploy

+**Enable Automatic Deploys**

+For more information about CircleCI and heroku integration refer to this [link] (https://circleci.com/docs/1.0/continuous-deployment-with-heroku/)

+### Actual development

+* In your local keep working on your development activity.

+* Run your tests and make sure it is good to be commited.

+* **~~MUST~~** Before commiting, please **npm run build** to compile any changed ts files to js files

+Currenly .gitignore includes js to be pushed for deployment in heroku.

+We are working on this to make the build during deployment itself.
+But as a workaround, please run **`npm run build`**

-Grab its address (e.g. *`https://github.com/<my-org>/my-proj.git`*) and push the *local repo* to the *remote*.
+Now Push the *local repo* to the *remote*.

 ```shell
 git remote add origin <repo-address>
 git push -u origin master
 ```

-Follow and configure to build the newly created repository in CircleCI.

-Any commit in github will trigger a test in CircleCI.
-Later we can issue only for pull request or triggers.
+* Any commit in github will trigger test run in CircleCI.
+But we can restrict to run tests only for pull request or triggers.
 Good for now.

-Now for deployment, login to your heroku account.
-Create a new application of Node type.

-Configure heroku to pull code from GitHub repo : `https://github.com/<my-org>/my-proj.git`

-### Enable automatic deployment

-Under automatic enable the option [X] Wait for CI to pass before deploy

-Enable Automatic Deploys

-For more information about CircleCI and heroku integration refer to this [link] (https://circleci.com/docs/1.0/continuous-deployment-with-heroku/)